Oundle Museum Wins Best Volunteer Project Award 2018

 How We Operate

-Oundle Museum is run by volunteers under the auspice of the Oundle Museum Trust which is a registered charity (No.1045378).
-The trust consists of several Town Council Members, four members of the Management Committee, 1 representative of MidNag (Middle Nene Archaeology Group) and 1 representative of the Oundle Historical Society.
+Oundle Museum is run by a volunteer Management Committee under the auspice of the Oundle Museum Trust which is a registered charity registered charity (No.1045378).
+The trust consists of 4 Town Council members, 2 members of the Management Committee, 1 representative of MidNag (Middle Nene Archaeology Group) and 1 representative of the Oundle Historical Society.

 The Museum is run on a day to day basis by a Museum Management Committee of 12 members who all bring varied skills and experience.
 All of the Committee are volunteers from the town and its surrounds, several of whom have served since the Museum’s foundation in 1994.

 The volunteers change the Museum theme every year to educate and interest the community in its long and varied historical heritage.
 There are some 50 volunteer stewards who man the Museum at opening times throughout the year which makes for a dedicated facility, created by the community for the community.

-The Museum is open March to November on Saturdays 11.00am to 5.00pm and on Sundays and Bank Holidays from 2.00pm to 5.00pm.
-In August we are also open every Thursday and Friday from 11.00am – 4.00pm.
+The Museum is normally open March to November on Saturdays 11.00am to 5.00pm and on Sundays and Bank Holidays from 2.00pm to 5.00pm.
 The Museum can also be opened for groups by special arrangement.

 Admission is free, although being self-funded we welcome donations.